 There have been some Committee changes whilst Fellowship has been closed.
 John Mathias decided some months ago to step down from being Chairman after 5 years in service.
+John has accepted the Committee’s invitation to stay on the Committee in an ‘elder statesman’ role.
 Keith Ellis understandably feels that 6 years as Treasurer is a sufficient whack in this busy role and will also stand down.
 The Committee is most grateful to both John and Keith for their tireless service and guidance.
-Andrew Botterill will take over the combined roles (Chairman immediately and Treasurer on 1st August).
-A new Treasurer will be sought next year.
+Andrew Botterill will take over the combined roles (Chairman immediately and Treasurer in November).
+A new Treasurer will be sought in 2021.

 As glimmers of light now begin to appear, the only question on everyone’s lips concerning Fellowship is . . . . when will normal service be resumed?
 The answer is of course . . . we don’t know.
 We obviously have to follow Government rules and official guidelines.
 When these show a green light, the Management Committee will then decide on exactly how and when we’ll open, taking into consideration our view of all Health & Safety aspects relating to staff, volunteers and users of Fellowship House.
 We were the first Suburb institution to announce closure and we’ll exercise similar caution on the way out.
 The opening date will not be before 1st August and it is likely that some activities will open later than others.
 Be assured however that the Committee is eager for a return to normality as soon as possible and we will keep you fully informed of progress towards the sunny uplands when we can welcome you back.